-Our degrees provide an academic foundation for a career in a range of fields, such as education, children's therapy, social work, family support, law and social justice, global children's charities and NGOs, government and the civil service, primary and early years teaching, children's marketing, and research and development.
-The degrees also provide a clear route into academic study.
+Our degrees provide an academic foundation for careers in a range of fields, such as education, children's therapy, social work, family support, law and social justice, global children's charities and NGOs, government and the civil service, primary and early years teaching, children's marketing, and research and development.
+Our degrees also provide a clear route into academic study.

 Read more about what students from Childhood Studies go on to do after graduation.